garrandall/popular-music-data/tracks/dancing-on-the-ceiling-lionel-richie.md

 The room is hot and that's good
 Some of my friends came by from the neighborhood
 The people starting to climb the walls
-Oooh, it looks like everybody is having a ball
+Oh, it looks like everybody is having a ball

 Oh, what a feeling when we're dancing on the ceiling Oh, what a feeling when we're dancing on the ceiling.
 Ah